Skip to content

 Signs and Symptoms of Bipolar

 Those with bipolar disorder typically experience intense shifts in mood from their “normal” mood.
 These shifts range from overly excited and euphoric (manic) to sad, depressed, or hopeless (depressive).
 On occasion, a person may exhibit moods characterized by both mania and depression, which is commonly referred to as a “mixed state.”
-Bipolar disorder is characterized by the presense of extreme mood swings that include depressive episodes and manic episodes.
+Bipolar disorder is characterized by the presence of extreme mood swings that include depressive episodes and manic episodes.

 • Depressive episodes – Episodes in which a person feels very sad, anxious, or down.
 During these periods, the person may find it difficult to get out of bed, work, or do activities that they normally enjoy.
 They may feel hopeless and have thoughts of suicide.

-• Manic episodes – Periods of extreme elation, happiness, or joy.
+• Manic or hypomanic episodes – Periods of extreme elation, happiness, or joy.
 A person experiencing a manic episode may have a decreased need for sleep, racing thoughts, and pressured speech.
 During manic episodes, a person may engage in risky behaviors that put them and others at risk for harm, such as driving recklessly.

 Bipolar symptoms may affect a person’s ability to work or go to school.
 Bipolar disorder can also cause impairments in judgment and thinking, which can lead to legal issues.